 - Navajo Blood

-Everyone named in the above lists lived (or still live), and they are all interconnected with one word, “humanity.”
-They are all interconnected within my brain, and at any given moment any person from the above book topics, or plays, can grab my attention.
+Everyone listed above are all interconnected with one word—humanity.
+They are all interconnected within my brain, and at any given moment any person from the above book topics can grab my attention.
 Not one of them is simply defined, but this isn’t surprising for no human being (living or dead) can be simply defined.